tournament-js/tournament/doc/implementors.md

 Note that if you are inheriting from another tournament, overriding these methods should only in rare cases be necessary.

+### Useful extras
+#### idString
+If you need to get the string of a tournament id and what `Base.prototype.idString` returns doesn't feel right, you should add your own `idString` function to `SomeTournament.idString` directly.
+Most tournaments do this.
+#### roundNames
+TODO: talk about these?

 ## NB: OUTDATED DOCS BELOW USE EASY METHOD